wernerpyke/pyxel/README.md

 # 🕹️ Pixel-art Games with Pyxel (and pixel art)

-A simple Sprite- and Map-based Python game engine on top of [Pyxel](https://github.com/kitao/pyxel) with two example games.
+A simple Sprite- and Map-based Python game engine on top of [Pyxel](https://github.com/kitao/pyxel) with example games.

 ---